-The plane they leave on at the end of the film was to be a C-82 Boom.
+The plane, on which they leave, at the end of the movie, was to be a C-82 Boom.
 The stunt of taking off was too dangerous, so legendary stunt pilot Paul Mantz was asked to merely come in low, run his landing gear along the ground, then take off again, simulating a take-off.
 On the second take, the plane crashed and was destroyed, killing Mantz.
-As all main footage had already been shot, a North American O-47A observation plane from the Air Museum was substituted for the remaining close-ups.
+As all of the main footage had already been shot, a North American O-47A observation plane from the Air Museum was substituted for the remaining close-ups.

-At least one of the aircraft used once flew for the U.S. Marine Corps.
-The passenger information board inside the fuselage shows VMR-253, a U.S.M.C. transport squadron, and R4Q-1, the military type designation, and the military serial, BuNo, 126580.
+At least one of the aircrafts used once flew for the U.S. Marine Corps.
+The passenger information board inside the fuselage shows VMR-253, a U.S.M.C. transport squadron, and R4Q-1, the military type designation, and the military serial number, BuNo, 126580.

 The catalogue of the fictional company "Baecker Flugzeuge", for which Dorfmann works, is a real one by still-existing German model manufacturer Schuco.
 The shown model plane "Adler" (Eagle) had the order number Hegi 153 SB 7, and was part of their "Tiger" range of radio-controlled models at the time.

 The Connie Francis song "Senza Fine" heard over a radio was not a hit on the charts.
 However, it remains a popular standard in Francis' back catalogue probably because it was used extensively by Billy Wilder in Avanti!
 (1972).

 Three Fairchild C-82 Packet cargo planes were required for filming and were located at Long Beach Airport, California.
 They were all operated by Steward-Davis, Incorporated, and were registered as N6887C, N4833V, and N53228.